-NOTES TO BASIC FINANCIAL STATEMENTS June 30, 2005 CITY AND COUNTY OF SAN FRANCISCO

-In addition, the debt of the Enterprise Funds has been recorded as a liability in the respective fund.
-In Redevelopment Agency records any arbitrage liability in deferred credits and other liabilities.
+CITY AND COUNTY OF SAN FRANCISCO NOTES TO BASIC FINANCIAL STATEMENTS June 30, 2005 debt of the Enterprise Funds has been recorded as a liability in the respective fund.
+In addition, the Redevelopment Agency records any arbitrage liability in deferred credits and other liabilities.